Introduced in 2011, T

 Support for other issues that can cause barriers to pupils success in school, such as: attendance, learning behaviours, social and emotional well-being, growth mind-set and the ability to access extra curricular opportunities in-line with their peers.

 County Pupil Premium information and application forms are sent to all new families to the school so that they are aware of the funding and that it may directly benefit their child as well as impacting on our school provision and the quality of teaching and learning.

 As a school we are fully committed to using the funds entrusted to us to maximise opportunities for all pupils entitled to this funding.
 If you think your child may be eligible for Pupil Premium please speak to the School Office and they will be more than happy to guide you through the process.

 If you are unsure whether you are eligible please come and see us in complete confidence.
 It is important to us that everyone receives their full entitlement.

 Pupil Premium Strategy 2022-2023

 Each year schools are required to publish their Pupil Premium strategy which details how the funding is planned to be spent and the desired outcomes.
-This year the way that this has to be reported has changed to ensure that all school are reporting their spending in a consistent way and to reflect the extra recovery funding that is being provided this academic year for pupil premium pupils.
+Since 2021-2022, the way that this has to be reported has changed to ensure that all school are reporting their spending in a consistent way and to reflect the extra recovery funding that is being provided this academic year for pupil premium pupils.
 Please find our 3 year Pupil Premium strategy below which will be reviewed regularly.